daverosoff/degd/schedules/main.md

 April 21            Section 7.3             Phase portraits and trajectories <br />
                                             [Workshop 11][w11] is due Wednesday, April 23. <br />
                                             [Module 02][m02] to supplement our class discussions. <br />
-                                            [Phase portraits in Sage][sage-phase] (import to SageMathCloud)
+                                            [Phase portraits in Sage][sage-phase]

 April 23            [Module 02][m02]        Eigenvektorseinführung (introduction to eigenvectors). <br />
                     Reread 7.1--7.3<br/>    Some hand calculations with small systems <br />
                     Skim 7.4                WeBWorK 09 is due at 10pm.

 April 25            Section 7.4 <br />      Systems of first-order equations: analysis via eigenvectors. <br />
-                    Section 7.5             The exponential functions as eigenvectors of the derivative.
+                    Section 7.5             Practice finding eigeninfo in Sage and converting to the solutions of a matrix-vector differential equation.
+                                            [Workshop 12][w12] is due Monday, April 28.

-April 28            Section 7.5 <br />      More practice with matrix formulations, with help from Sage. <br />
+April 28            Section 7.5 <br />      Plotting solutions of $2 \times 2$ systems, with help from Sage. <br />
                                             Homogeneous linear systems with constant coefficients
-                                            Workshop?
+                                            [Workshop 13][w13] is not due for collection.

 April 30            Section 7.5 <br />      Analysis of eigenvectors, bifurcations, nodes. <br />
                     Section 7.6             Complex eigenvectors.